Brewster F2A Buffalo: British Commonwealth (Malaya)

-The Brewster Model B-339E, as modified and supplied to Great Britain was distinctly inferior in performance to the F2A-2 (Model B-339) from the original order.
+The Brewster Model 339E, as modified and supplied to Great Britain was distinctly inferior in performance to the F2A-2 (Model 339) from the original order.
 It had a less powerful (1,000 hp) engine compared to the F2A-2's 1200 hp Cyclone, yet was substantially heavier due to all of the additional modifications by some 900 lb.
 The semi-retractable tail wheel had been exchanged for a larger fixed model, which was also less aerodynamic.
 Top speed was reduced from 323 to 313 mph at combat altitudes.

-In its original form, the B-339 had a theoretical maximum speed of 323 mph at a rather unrealistic 21000 ft, but fuel starvation problems and poor supercharger performance at higher altitudes meant that this figure was never achieved in combat; the B-339E was no different in this regard.
+In its original form, the 339 had a theoretical maximum speed of 323 mph at a rather unrealistic 21000 ft, but fuel starvation problems and poor supercharger performance at higher altitudes meant that this figure was never achieved in combat; the 339E was no different in this regard.
 Its maneuverability was severely impaired (the aircraft was unable to perform loops), and initial rate of climb was reduced to 2300 ft/min.
 The Wright Cyclone 1890-G-105 engine designated for use in the Buffalo Mk I was in short supply; many aircraft were fitted with secondhand Wright engines sourced from Douglas DC-3 airliners and rebuilt to G105 or G102A specifications by Wright.
 In service, some effort was made by at least one Brewster squadron to improve the type's sluggish performance; a few aircraft were lightened by some 1000 lb by removing armor plate, armored windshields, radios, gun camera, and all other unnecessary equipment, and by replacing the .50 in machine guns with .303 in machine guns.
 The fuselage tanks were filled with a minimum of fuel, and run on high-octane aviation petrol where available.
 At Alor Star airfield in Malaya, the Japanese captured over 1000 oilbbl of high-octane aviation petrol from British forces, which they promptly used in their own fighter aircraft.

 Buffalo Mk I formation over Malaya, late 1941.